Abdul Qadir Gillani: Early life and education

 He was born on 29 April 1981 in Lahore.

-He received the degree of Bachelor of Laws (Hons) in 2003 from the University of Hertfordshire.
+He received the degree of Bachelor of Laws (Hons.) in 2003 from the University of Hertfordshire.
+Qadir and his brothers face allegations of petty corruption during their father's tenure as PM in 2008-2011.

 Political career

 He ran for the seat of the National Assembly of Pakistan from Constituency NA-150 (Multan-III) as a candidate of Pakistan Peoples Party (PPP) in the 2008 Pakistani general election but was unsuccessful.
 He received 43,299 votes and lost the seat to Rana Mahmood-ul-Hassan.

-He was elected un-contested to the Provincial Assembly of the Punjab as a candidate of PPP from Constituency PP-295 (Rahimyar Khan-VIII) in June 2008.
+He was elected un-contested to the Provincial Assembly of the Punjab as a candidate of PPP from Constituency PP-295 (Rahimyar Khan-VIII) in June 2008 by support of Makdoom Ahmad Mahmood.

 He was elected to the National Assembly from Constituency NA-151 (Multan-IV) as a candidate of PPP in by-polls held in July 2012.
 He received 64,628 votes and defeated Shaukat Hayyat Khan Bosan.

 He ran for the seat of the National Assembly from Constituency NA-151 (Multan-IV) as a candidate of PPP in the 2013 Pakistani general election but was unsuccessful.
 He received 56,858 votes and lost the seat to Sikandar Hayat Khan Bosan who received 96,632 votes.

 He ran for the seat of the National Assembly from NA-154 Multan-I as a candidate of PPP in the 2018 Pakistani general election but was unsuccessful.
 He received 64,257 votes and lost the seat to Malik Ahmed Hussain Dehar, a candidate of Pakistan Tehreek-e-Insaf (PTI), who received 74,220 votes.

 He was re-elected to the National Assembly from NA-152 Multan-V as a candidate of PPP in the 2024 Pakistani general election.
 He received 97,065 votes and defeated Syed Javed Ali Shah, a candidate of Pakistan Muslim League (N) (PML(N)).